Add an Enquiry Form on The Page My Account in WooCommerce with Contact Form 7

 }

-13 responses to “Add an Enquiry Form on The Page My Account in WooCommerce with Contact Form 7”
+13 responses to “Add an Inquiry Form to The My Account Page in WooCommerce”

 1. This is exactly what I’m looking for, but it doesn’t seem to work for me.
 Perhaps there’s an issue with Genesis Connect or something else?
 I don’t see the new tab in My Account.